Arohis-Den/Hostinger-Advisor/README.md

-# Hostinger Coupon Code For First Time User: 76% OFF (Feb 2026)
+# Hostinger Coupon Codes 2026 | Save 76% [Verified & Working]

 **[Hostinger coupon code for first-time user](https://github.com/Arohis-Den/Hostinger-Advisor/)** is one of the most searched phrases by beginners planning to launch their first website in 2026.
 Hosting prices vary widely, and choosing the wrong plan without a working discount often leads to overspending.

-This guide focuses on helping first-time buyers understand which **Hostinger deals work in Feb 2026**, how to apply them correctly, and which plan gives the best value without confusion.
+This guide focuses on helping first-time buyers understand which **Hostinger deals work in May 2026**, how to apply them correctly, and which plan gives the best value without confusion.

 <p align="center">
   <a href="https://hostinger.in?REFERRALCODE=WEBPRO2025">